ruby-association/prep-test/gold.md

 **A15:** (B)

 Both `Object#dup` and `Object#clone` produce shallow copies.
 In the case of an `Array`, this means that the array itself is copied, but the objects within the array are not.
-So in this specific exaple `original[0]` and `copy[0]` both still reference the same object.
+So in this specific example `original[0]` and `copy[0]` both still reference the same object.

-One convention that can be used for creating deep copies in Ruby is to serialize and then deserialize an object, using the `Marsal` core class, e.g. `copy = Marsal.load(Marhal.dump(original))`.
+One convention that can be used for creating deep copies in Ruby is to serialize and then deserialize an object, using the `Marshal` core class, e.g. `copy = Marshal.load(Marshal.dump(original))`.

 -----------------------------------------------------------------